 Parque El Gato De Tejada is an amusing place of interest in Cali.
-As you enter the park along the Cali River you’re greeted by El Gato del Rio – a three-ton bronze sculpture created by late Colombian artist Hernando Tejada!
+As you enter the park along the Cali River you’re greeted by El Gato del Rio, a three-ton bronze sculpture created by Colombian artist Hernando Tejada!

-Tejada moved to Cali from Bogotá at the age of 14 and donated the sculpture in 1996, two years before his death.
-El Gato De Tejada is part of a municipal improvement project designed to beautify the northern banks of the Cali River.
+Tejada moved to Cali from Bogotá at 14 and donated the sculpture in 1996, two years before his death.
+El Gato De Tejada is part of an improvement project designed to beautify the northern banks of the Cali River.

 In 2006, the project expanded to include 15 smaller colorful felines.
 Each sculpture is cast in the same shape but painted by a different local artist.
 The cats all have unique stories displayed on plaques in Spanish below the name of the artist.
 The sculptures are feline depictions of women.